Seagate/cortx-motr/doc/HLD_Version_Numbers.rst

 To deal with that, a version number is made compound: it consists of two components:

-- LSN7: a reference to a fol record, corresponding to the unit state;
+- LSN [7]: a reference to a fol record, corresponding to the unit state;

 - VC: a version counter, which is an ordinal number of update in the unit's serial history.